-North Cascades National Park, Washington, embraces nearly 505,000 acres of wild alpine country with jagged peaks, mountain lakes, and glaciers.
-The park proposal was surrounded by intense controversy involving timber and mining interests, conservationists, local governments, the Forest Service, and the Bureau of Outdoor Recreation as well as the Park Service.
-The park was finally authorized in 1968 simultaneously with Redwood National Park, California.
+North Cascades National Park in the state of Washington embraces nearly 505,000 acres of wild alpine country with jagged peaks, mountain lakes, and glaciers.
+The park proposal was surrounded by intense controversy involving timber and mining interests, conservationists, local governments, the Forest Service, and the Bureau of Outdoor Recreation as well as the NPS.
+Congress finally authorized the park in 1968 simultaneously with Redwood National Park, California.

 Redwood, which also came into being after long and bitter controversy, was intended "to preserve significant examples of the primeval coastal redwood forests and the streams and seashores with which they are associated for purposes of public inspiration, enjoyment and scientific study."
-Within its legislated boundaries, enlarged in 1978 to encompass 110,000 acres, are three state parks dating from the 1920s, 30 miles of Pacific coastline, and the world's tallest trees.
+Within its legislated boundaries, enlarged in 1978 to encompass 110,000 acres, are three jointly managed state parks dating from the 1920s, 40 miles of Pacific coastline, and the world's tallest trees.

 Redwood's establishment and enlargement entailed the taking of valuable private timberlands and compensatory benefits to affected loggers.
 It was by far the most expensive park ever, costing some \$1.5 billion for land acquisition alone.